Altinn/altinn-studio-docs/content/teknologi/altinnstudio/architecture/principles/_index.md

 **Implications**

 - We use [BPMN 2.0 to](https://www.omg.org/spec/BPMN/2.0/) define the process for applications
-- We use XACML 3.0 to define authorization policies for applications
+- We use [XACML 3.0](http://docs.oasis-open.org/xacml/3.0/xacml-3.0-core-spec-os-en.html) to define authorization policies for applications
+- We use [JSON](https://en.wikipedia.org/wiki/JSON) as general format.

 ### Design for automation